FFA and 4-H: Teaching Kids to Harden Their Hearts

 If You Love Animals, You Don’t Sell Them to Be Killed

-When students join the FFA or 4-H, not all of them realize that the animals they’ll spend months caring for and bonding with will eventually be sold into an exploitative industry.
-We’ve heard from numerous students who were absolutely heartbroken to find out that the animals they’d grown to know and love would be sold to be killed.
-Here are the stories of two students who refused to turn their backs on the animals they’d befriended:
+When young people join 4-H or FFA, not all of them realize that the animals they’ll spend months caring for and bonding with will eventually be sold into an exploitative and deadly industry.
+We’ve heard from numerous students who were heartbroken to find out that the animals they’d grown to know and love would be sold to be killed.
+Here are the stories of two of them who refused to turn their backs on the animals they’d befriended:

-• Alena Hidalgo of Pearland, Texas, spent months getting to know Gizmo, the pig she purchased through the FFA.
-It didn’t take long for the two to bond as Alena played with Gizmo and cared for him every day.
-She saw him as the unique, sentient, intelligent being he was—not as food or a “product” to make money from.
-So when the time came to send Gizmo to slaughter, Alena knew that she had to do everything in her power to save him.
+• Alena Hidalgo of Pearland, Texas, spent months getting to know Gizmo, the pig she had purchased through FFA.
+It didn’t take long for the two to bond as she played with and cared for him every day.
+She saw him as the unique, sentient, intelligent individual he was—not as food or a product.
+So when the time came to send her friend to slaughter, she knew she had to do everything in her power to save him.

 • Bruno Barba of Fullerton, California, joined the FFA program at his high school and bought a young pig from a feedlot, naming her Lola.
 He learned how to take care of her—feeding her, cleaning her living area, and walking her, all according to FFA’s plan.
-But as time passed and Bruno got to know Lola’s unique, loving personality, he became anxious about her fate.
-The pivotal moment came when he saw student-hired butchers slaughtering the cows he’d come to know over the last few months.
-He realized that the animals deserved better, and he couldn’t betray Lola, who he felt would follow him anywhere—even unknowingly to a bloody, painful slaughter.
+But as time passed and he got to know her unique, loving personality, he became anxious about her fate.
+The pivotal moment came when he saw student-hired butchers slaughtering the cows he’d come to know over the past few months.
+He realized that the animals deserved better, and he couldn’t betray Lola, knowing she would follow him anywhere—even unknowingly to a bloody, painful slaughter.

-Instead of sending Lola to a butcher or dooming her to life in a concrete pen, Bruno found her a new home at Farm Sanctuary in New York, where she can grow old with other pigs and play in the grass and mud.
-Neither Bruno nor his awesome mom could look at meat, dairy “products,” or eggs as “food” again, so they made the switch to a cruelty-free diet.
+Instead of sending Lola to a butcher or condemning her to life in a concrete pen, Bruno found her a new home at Farm Sanctuary in Watkins Glen, New York, where she can enjoy the rest of her life with other pigs and play in the grass and mud.
+Neither he nor his awesome mom could look at meat, eggs, or dairy as food again, so they switched to vegan eating.

 It’s vital to teach kids to respect animals for the interesting sentient beings they are instead of focusing on how they can be of use to humans.
 Students should be taught to stand up for others who need help—not to stand by quietly as a living being they’ve grown to love is sent to be killed.